shindavid/AlphaZeroArcade/docs/Q-Dispersion-Tree-Search.md

 Still, the $h$ and $b$ factors remain.
 For the games of Scrabble, Hearts, and Stratego, these factors are prohibitively large, making them still out of reach for ReBeL.

-In our proposed framework, Nash-ISMCTS, we will similarly exploit Pseudo-Theorem 1, but rely on Monte Carlo Tree Search (MCTS) as the best-local-response-computing search routine.
+In our proposed framework, QDTS, we will similarly exploit Pseudo-Theorem 1, but rely on Monte Carlo Tree Search (MCTS) as the best-local-response-computing search routine.
 As we will see, this will allow us to remove the linear dependence on $h$ and $b$ in the system memory requirements, which will finally put those large games within reach.